 Resources

-Text: Types of resource in this category range from complete Textbook chapters (covering a range of sociological theories of crime and deviance) through classroom Activities to Updates that focus on particular pieces of research or outlines of contemporary theories of deviance.
+Resources in this category range from complete Textbook chapters (covering a range of sociological theories of crime and deviance) through classroom Activities to Updates that focus on particular pieces of research or outlines of contemporary theories of deviance.

-Audio resources take the form of podcasts in two formats:
+These resources take the form of podcasts in two formats:

 a.
 Long: This format normally contains a detailed and reasonably lengthy exposition of a particular theory, topic or issue.